 To fill your prescription, show your plan membership card at the network pharmacy you choose.
-When you show your plan membership card, the network pharmacy will automatically bill the plan for our share of your covered prescription drug cost.
+When you show your plan membership card, the network pharmacy will automatically bill the plan for our share of the costs of your covered prescription drug.
 You will need to pay the pharmacy your share of the cost when you pick up your prescription.